 The complicated part of the "mosquito hall survey action" is the collection and verification of cases.
 In an interview, the artist spoke of his methods of open and secret visits, and the interesting process.
-These methods were painstakingly documented in HUANG Chien-Hung's essay Expensed Memories and the Scavenging of Memory:
+These methods were painstakingly documented in Huang Chien-Hung's essay Expensed Memories and the Scavenging of Memory:

-"The work engaged in by YAO Jui-Chung and Lost Society Documents is not like the headline "exposés" or "revelations" engaged in by reporters or people's representatives; it is more of an art of "scavenging"-an art of the perpetual.
-The internet and the scattered exposés that appear in the media, YAO Jui-Chung does not engage in an academic-style social survey or the use of fact-based methods to explore social relationships; instead he engages in Google searches, asks locals and passersby, inquires with local opposition parties, looks up media reports (the media viewpoint), redress papers from the Control Yuan (the internal government oversight viewpoint), and compiles the above materials, and through the teaching, learning and practice of these methods between the artist and his students, they take these memory fragments from the past decade or so around the cities and towns of Taiwan, and engage in the 'gathering' and 'stitching' of these 'unsubsidized' and 'unfunded' everyday folk methods."7 depth interviews, participatory observations and ethnographic field surveys of quantitative research, using scientific evidence to test a set hypothesis.
+"The work engaged in by Yao Jui-chung and Lost Society Documents is not like the headline 'exposés' or 'revelations' engaged in by reporters or people's representatives; it is more of an art of 'scavenging,' - an art of the perpetual recycling of ideas.
+What Yao Jui-chung unlike the public information read on the internet and the scattered exposés that appear in the media, Yao Jui-chung does not engage in an academic-style social survey or the use of fact-based methods to explore social relationships; instead he engages in Google searches, asks locals and passersby, inquires with local opposition parties, looks up media reports (the media viewpoint), redress papers from the Control Yuan (the internal government oversight viewpoint), and compiles the above materials, and through the teaching, learning and practice of these methods between the artist and his students, they take these memory fragments from the past decade or so around the cities and towns of Taiwan, and engage in the 'gathering' and 'stitching' of these 'unsubsidized' and 'unfunded' everyday folk methods."
+(Emphasis added)

+The above description clearly delineates the differences between this artistic action and rigorous sociological investigations or special reports written from the media's perspective.
+Sociological investigations emphasize the precise data, complete sampling methods and effective questionnaires of quantified research, or the rigorously defined focus groups, in-depth interviews, participatory observations and ethnographic field surveys of quantitative research, using scientific evidence to test a set hypothesis.
 News media reports mainly rely on interviews of involved parties or the explanations of related persons and tend to follow a thread of media exposure.
-The mosquito hall survey of YAO Jui-Chung and his students, on the other hand, aside from the precision of basic data, places more emphasis on the experience of bodily presence, using the method of "presence as a viewpoint," using the camera to "see" the true face of the ruins on behalf of the readers and using travelogue-style writings to lead the readers into the corners of these vacant spaces.
-As YAO Jui-Chung said, the power of this artistic action lies in the good aesthetic training of the participants, their keen insights, soft souls and perceptive writing; this is precisely where the project differs from sociological research or news reportage.
+The mosquito hall survey of Yao Jui-chung and his students, on the other hand, aside from the precision of basic data, places more emphasis on the experience of bodily presence, using the method of "presence as a viewpoint," using the camera to "see" the true face of the ruins on behalf of the readers and using travelogue-style writings to lead the readers into the corners of these mosquito halls.
+As Yao Jui-chung said, the power of this artistic action lies in the good aesthetic training of the participants, their keen insights, soft souls and perceptive writing; this is precisely where the project differs from sociological research or news reportage.
 Overall, the "mosquito hall survey action" reveals social, political and economic issues with an aesthetic eye, and this is what makes artistic actions unique.